 How To Help Your Child Succeed

 ** Check this website, on a consistent basis.
 All information about our class is located here.
 Make sure your child is completing what is required of them by checking the homework page daily.
 Please also make sure you sign and discuss the tests that are sent home.
-The homework page will tell you when I send tests home, just in case your child "forgets" to show these tests to you.
+I will tell you (via the agenda or Class Dojo) when I send tests home, just in case your child "forgets" to show these tests to you.

 *Read with your child for at least 30 minutes per day.
 Research shows that reading does improve school performance.